Paras-ugh/Simple-Expense-Calculator-/README.md

 * View every expense that has been recorded.
 * Determine the total amount spent in each category.
 * keeps information persistent by storing it in a text file.
+# Installation
+1. Ensure Python 3 is installed on your system.
+2. Clone the repositary
+3. Run the code
 # Usage
 * Run the program
 * Choose an option from the menu: